-I’m not quite organized enough to get 25 little gifts together for so many of the cute advent calendars I lust over on Pinterest, so I opted for a simple daily countdown instead.
-And oh how happy I am with how our snowy little Christmas tree farm scene turned out!
+A little more than a month to Christmas and I’ve been hoarding advent calender inspiration!
+I’m rarely organized enough to get 25 little gifts together for so many of the cute advent calendars I lust over on Pinterest, so I opted for something uniquely versatile instead…

 There is no wrong way to make this, and the process of imagining your own little scene and making it come to life is pure magic!
 The fun is all in the experimentation, finding new ways to play with natural materials, and building a tiny world together.

-To make your own mini pine tree lot Christmas countdown you’ll need:
+To make your own mini pine tree farm Christmas countdown you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains a few Amazon affiliate links for reference.
 As Amazon Associates we make a small commission on qualifying purchases.*